SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 (aka. the working class) are even more entirely screwed.

-It is better to have the monopoly currency issuer protecting the working class than have the workers fend for themselves in some libertarian anarcho-capitalist fantasy world.
+It is better to have the monopoly currency issuer protecting the working class than have the peasants and *real* workers fend for themselves in some libertarian anarcho-capitalist fantasy world.

 The problem is our governments have never been protectors of the working class.
 All gains made by the working class have been by collectivist approaches exerting